Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/lagandpacketloss.md

 A multiplayer game operating over the internet has to deal with several adverse factors that are not present when developing single-player or LAN-only multiplayer games.

 :::important
-It is important to mention that there are different game genres and platforms that allow for different acceptable latency budgets:
+Different game genres and platforms allow for different acceptable latency budgets:

-- VR games are very sensitive to latency
+* VR games are highly sensitive to latency: 7-20ms.
-    (7-20ms)
-- fighting games and shooter games with twitchy gameplay are the next most sensitive
-(16-150ms latency before the user starts noticing lag regardless of framerate).
+* Fighting games and shooter games with twitchy gameplay are the next most sensitive: 16-150ms latency before the user starts noticing lag regardless of frame rate.
--  RTS games are on the other side of the latency tolerance spectrum.
-  (values up to 500ms can be acceptable and not degrade the overall experience.
+* RTS games are on the other side of the latency tolerance spectrum: values up to 500ms can be acceptable and not degrade the overall experience.
 :::

 ## Latency